Dreamscapes/Enumeration/README.md

 1. There's nothing preventing the programmer from instantiating the class
 2. What if you wanted to do it the opposite way? -> you have a value and you want to know the constant's name that holds such value in the enumeration?
 3. What if you wanted to check if a constant is defined in the Enumeration?
+4. What if you wanted to type-hint an enumerated value in a function/method's parameter list?

 Let's take a look at another example that demonstrates the use of **Enumerations** provided by this library.